Why Does The Electronic Throttle Control Light Flash?

 Unless you are driving a car dated back to 1990 or older, it is likely to have an electronic throttle control (ETC).
 Most vehicles these days have dozens of computer-controlled electronic systems and ETC is one of them.
 Unlike the older vehicles, there is no coupling between the gas pedal and the throttle in the newer models.
 Instead, the ETC acts as the connection between these components.
 The electronic throttle control light comes on if there is a problem with this system.

 When you depress the throttle pedal, the ETC receives an electrical signal and sends command actions to control the throttle’s opening and closing.
-When this cycle disrupts for some reasons, the ETC light on the dashboard starts flashing.
+When this cycle is disrupted for some reason, the ETC light on the dashboard starts flashing.

 The Reasons For The Electronic Throttle Control Light To Come On